SciCompKL/CoDiPack/documentation/TutorialA5.md

 Tutorial A5: Custom Jacobian and Hessian storage {#TutorialA5}
 ============

-In this tutorial we want to show how custom data structures can be used in the codi::EvaluationHelper for the Jacobian and Hessian.
-It will create a small wrapper structure that can be used to map the data of the user to the CoDiPack interface.
+In this tutorial we want to show how custom data structures can be used in the codi::EvaluationHelper for Jacobians and Hessians.
+It will create a small wrapper structure that can be used to map user data to the CoDiPack interface.

 The basic [tutorial](@ref TutorialB1) for the codi::EvaluationHelper computes the angle between two vectors \f$a\f$